 A cat is a whole lot easier to deal with and cheaper to feed than a human child.
 Cats are lower maintenance, too.

-- Will you have time to be "family" to the cat?: Contrary to popular opinion, cats are very social animals who love attention from their humans.
+Will you have time to be "family" to the cat?
+Contrary to popular opinion, cats are very social animals that love attention from their humans.
 Your bond with your cat will last a lifetime.
 A lonely, neglected cat will soon find all kinds of mischief with which to amuse herself.
-Also contrary to popular opinion (among cats), you don't have to be its slave.
+Also contrary to popular opinion (among cats), you don't have to be at its beck and call.
 15 minutes a day of playtime and petting will make the difference between a happy cat and a nuisance.

 Are you prepared to keep your cat indoors only?
 There are too many hazards to the outdoor life for cats to list here, however, they far exceed any benefits you may perceive of outdoor life for cats.

 Is your place big enough for a cat?
 This is a frequently asked question by readers.
 The easy answer is that many cat breeds can live very comfortably in a studio apartment, given the right conditions and amount of attention and love given to your pet feline.